Motherboards

 AM5 vs LGA1851

-Intel’s LGA1851 platform with Z890 chipset supports Core Ultra 200S processors (Arrow Lake).
-The Z890 is the only Intel chipset that unlocks full overclocking, so if you’re buying Intel for gaming in 2026, there’s little reason to go below Z890 unless you’re locked into a strict budget.
+Intel’s LGA1851 platform with Z890 supports Core Ultra 200S processors (Arrow Lake).
+Z890 is the only Intel chipset that unlocks full overclocking, so there’s little reason to drop below it for a gaming build on Intel.
+Intel’s platform advantage shows in content creation and mixed CPU workloads alongside gaming — not in pure game FPS.

 B850 vs X870 vs X870E

-The B850 chipset handles PCIe 5.0 x16 for GPUs and offers one PCIe 5.0 M.2 slot on most boards.
-For a Ryzen 7 or Ryzen 9 gaming build, it covers every real-world need.
+B850 covers PCIe 5.0 x16 for GPUs and provides one PCIe 5.0 M.2 slot on most boards.
+For a Ryzen 7 or Ryzen 9 gaming build with a single GPU and two to three NVMe drives, B850 leaves nothing on the table.

-X870 and X870E add more PCIe 5.0 bandwidth (more Gen5 M.2 slots), USB4 support, and better VRM configurations for heavy overclocking.
+X870 and X870E add more PCIe 5.0 bandwidth (more Gen5 M.2 slots), USB4 support, and stronger VRM configurations for heavy overclocking.
 X870E is the full-fat enthusiast chipset.
-For most gaming builds running a single GPU and two or three NVMe drives, B850 wastes nothing.
+For gaming-only builds, B850 is sufficient.

 DDR5 Speed and Memory Compatibility

-All boards in this roundup support DDR5.
-For gaming, DDR5-6000 to DDR5-6400 is the performance sweet spot on AM5 — the Ryzen 9000 series shows meaningful gains up to about 6400 MT/s and diminishing returns beyond.
-On Intel Z890, pushing to DDR5-7200 or higher is more beneficial if you’re running a Core Ultra 9 285K for content work alongside gaming.
+All boards in this roundup require DDR5.
+For AM5 gaming, DDR5-6000 to DDR5-6400 is the performance sweet spot — Ryzen 9000 shows meaningful gains up to about 6400 MT/s with diminishing returns beyond.
+On Intel Z890, DDR5-7200 and higher benefits Core Ultra 9 285K content creation more than pure gaming.

-Check each board’s QVL (qualified vendor list) before buying RAM.
-Both MSI boards in this roundup have strong QVL support for Corsair, G.Skill, and Kingston DDR5 kits.
+Enable EXPO (AMD) or XMP (Intel) in BIOS to run DDR5 at rated speed — both are disabled by default.
+Check each board’s QVL before buying RAM; the MSI boards in this roundup have strong compatibility with Corsair, G.Skill, and Kingston DDR5 kits.

 VRM and Power Delivery

 Gaming workloads are bursty, not sustained.
-A 10+2 60A VRM will handle a Ryzen 7 9700X fine.
-Where VRM quality matters is sustained Cinebench loads, heavy video encoding, or running a Ryzen 9 9950X at all-core boost.
-The MSI MAG B850 Tomahawk MAX WiFi with 80A SPS stages is the sweet spot — rated for the 9950X without a large fan or heatsink upgrade.
+A 10+2 60A VRM handles a Ryzen 7 9700X without issue.
+VRM quality matters for sustained all-core encoding, heavy Cinebench runs, or running a Ryzen 9 9950X at full load.
+The MSI B850 Tomahawk MAX WiFi with 80A SPS stages is the sweet spot — rated for the 9950X without needing an aftermarket VRM heatsink.

 Detailed Reviews